Deontae Skinner

-Deontae Skinner (born December 18, 1990) is a former American football linebacker.
-He played college football at Mississippi State and attended Noxubee County High School in Macon, Mississippi.
-He has played for the New England Patriots, Philadelphia Eagles, and New York Giants.
+Deontae Skinner (born December 18, 1990) is an American former professional football player who was a linebacker for the New England Patriots and New York Giants of the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs and attended Noxubee County High School in Macon, Mississippi.
+He was also a member of the Philadelphia Eagles, Oakland Raiders, and Tennessee Titans but did not appear in any games for those teams.

-Early years
+Early life

 Skinner played high school football at Noxubee County High School.
 He was named First-team All-State for his accomplishments during his senior year, recording 134 tackles, 28 tackles for loss, 11 of which were sacks, and two forced fumbles.
 Skinner recorded 122 tackles and five sacks his junior year.

 College career

 Skinner played football for the Mississippi State Bulldogs from 2010 to 2013.
 He was redshirted for the 2009 season.

 Professional career

 New England Patriots

-Skinner was signed by the New England Patriots on May 12, 2014, after going undrafted in the 2014 NFL Draft.
+Skinner was signed by the New England Patriots on May 12, 2014, after going undrafted in the 2014 NFL draft.
 He was released by the Patriots on August 26, 2014.
 He was signed to the team's practice squad on September 1, 2014.
 Skinner was promoted to the active roster on September 13, 2014, and was part of the team that won Super Bowl XLIX over the Seattle Seahawks.
 He made his NFL debut on September 14, 2014, against the Minnesota Vikings, recording two tackles.
 Skinner was released by the Patriots on October 29, 2014, and re-signed to the team's practice squad on October 31.
 He was released by the Patriots on November 26 and re-signed to the team's practice squad on December 3, 2014.
 He was released by the Patriots on May 5, 2015.